-OUR TIP: If you have an exotic pet, check whether your pet qualifies for entry into Germany before moving to Berlin!
+If you have an exotic pet, check whether your pet qualifies for entry into Germany before moving to Berlin!
 You can do this on the website of CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).

 Furthermore, in Berlin and Germany, as is the case in many other countries, the possession of certain dog breeds is restricted.
 These breeds are included in a list that you can view online.

 No matter what kind of animal you take with you to Berlin, the actual process of immigration is always regulated by customs.
 To make sure you don’t have any problems entering the country, your pet needs the following: